Gaussian Mixture Model with unknown diagonal covariances via continuous sparse regularization: Introduction

 \paragraph{Outline} Section \ref{section:statistical_modeling} introduces the statistical framework and the BLASSO estimators $\hat{\mu}_{n,\omega}$, $\mu_{n,\omega}^\star$ used for recovering Gaussian Mixture Models.
 In Section \ref{section:estimation}, we establish recovery guarantees for the estimation of the target measure, relying on the existence of non-degenerate dual certificates.
 Section \ref{section:prediction} focuses on prediction guarantees for the density $f^0$, providing rates of convergence under different regularization regimes.
 In Section \ref{section:dual_certif}, we construct non-degenerate dual certificates by analyzing the kernel properties and deriving sufficient conditions on $\mu^0$.
 Finally, Section \ref{section:NDSC} demonstrates that, for sufficiently large sample sizes and under sufficient separation between components, the estimator $\mu_{n,\omega}^\star$ is, with high probability, a discrete measure.
-Section \ref{section:further_remarks} proposes a concluding discussion including possible extensions, algorithmic issues and open problems.
+Section \ref{section:further_remarks} concludes with a discussion of potential extensions, algorithmic considerations, and open problems.
+It also comments on the separation condition required in our analysis.
 The main results are summarized in Tables \ref{table:results_summary_kappa_not_depending_on_s} and \ref{table:results_summary_kappa_depending_on_s} with corresponding assumptions, choices of smoothing parameter and regularization.
 Table \ref{table:notations} summarizes notation used throughout the paper.
 All proofs and technical results are gathered in the appendix at the end of the paper.
 To facilitate verification, we also provide a notebook (the associated Zenodo repository can be found at \citep{notebook}) implementing our calculations using a symbolic computation library.